 The Program in Professional Writing is administered by a small team of teacher-scholars dedicated to supporting our colleagues.
-The program administrative staff is made up of two Interim Co-Directors, an Associate Director, and an Assistant Director.
+The program administrative staff is made up of two Co-Directors, an Associate Director, and an Assistant Director.
 Job duties for each of these positions can be found below:

 Kay Emmert (she/her) is co-director of the PPW, a position she has occupied since spring 2020.
 She works on course scheduling and staffing, student requests, supervising program staff and departmental social media interns, and long-term development of the Program in Professional Writing.
 In addition to helping to revise long-standing course offerings, she creates writing courses specially designed to meet targeted needs of collaborative partners across campus.
 She has co-written researched articles about revising a professional writing program.
 In 2021, she collaborated with program faculty on a grant studying emotion in business writing, and co-presented on this research at the Writing and Well-Being Conference in 2022.
 As part of her on-going interests in the continuous improvement model for writing program administration, she presented on the role of non-tenure track faculty in curriculum development as part of the CWPA panel at the 2023 MLA Conference.